The curve complex as a coset intersection complex: Introduction

-The authors would like to thank Saul Schleimer for his suggestion that streamlines the proof of Theorem~\ref{thm_gqimcg} and Robert Tang for pointing out a reference.
+We would like to thank Saul Schleimer for his suggestion that streamlines the proof of Corollary~\ref{thm_gqimcg}, Benjamin Brück for bringing the coset complex to our attention, and Robert Tang for pointing out a reference.
+We would also like to thank Russ Woodroofe for comments.
 HH is partially supported by the School of Graduate Studies at Memorial University of Newfoundland.
 EMP acknowledges funding by the Natural Sciences and Engineering Research Council (NSERC) of Canada.